-Here are just a few areas where exercise can show a big impact on your life:
+Here are 3 ways that exercise can have a big impact on your life:

 Exercise further reinforces your body’s natural circadian rhythms.
 These are the systems our body creates which keep us alert and awake during the day, and tired at night.
 By implementing even fifteen minutes of exercise each day, you will notice vast improvements in your sleep patterns very quickly.